diegojromerolopez/django-async-include/README.md

 ## Warning

-No dynamic attribute will be passed to the templates given that only a reference to it is passed from the caller to the included template callee. **Don't use dynamic attributes insied an async_included template**.
+No dynamic attribute will be passed to the templates given that only a reference to it is passed from the caller to the included template callee. **Don't use dynamic attributes inside an async_included template**.

 Howewer, the full object will be passed to the async_included template, so you could call its methods and properties without any problem.